Celebrity Reflection

 Celebrity Reflection is the fifth, final, and largest Solstice-class cruise ship, her sister ships being Celebrity Equinox, Celebrity Eclipse, Celebrity Solstice and Celebrity Silhouette.
 Solstice, Equinox, Eclipse and Silhouette entered service in 2008, 2009, 2010, and 2011 respectively.
 Reflection was launched in 2012.

 Since October 2012, it has been owned and operated by Celebrity Cruises.
 It has one more deck than other Solstice-class cruise ships.
-The ship can accommodate over 3,609 passengers, more than any other Celebrity cruise ship.
+The ship can accommodate 3,046 passengers, second only to the Celebrity Beyond (at 3,260) in the Celebrity fleet.

 Celebrity Reflection last dry dock was in October 2022.
 This refurbishing included regular maintenance, a general refresh and the change to the new dark blue color scheme of Celebrity first showcased on Celebrity Edge.